Decorative service page background

 From your very first appointment, the goal is to understand your unique situation.
 Your therapist will listen to your concerns, assess your physical condition, and work with you to set realistic goals that matter to you—whether that’s walking the dog without pain or getting back to gardening.
 Each session builds on the last, gradually helping you move with more confidence and less discomfort.
 Think of your physiotherapist as a coach who is there to guide you, teach you, and cheer you on as you work toward a more active and comfortable life.
 The entire experience is tailored to you, ensuring that the plan adapts as you get stronger and your needs change.

-Your Initial Assessment and Custom Plan
+Your First Step: The Initial Assessment

 Your first physiotherapy appointment is all about creating a roadmap for your treatment.
 It starts with a conversation where you can share your story—what hurts, what activities are difficult, and what you hope to achieve.
 Your physiotherapist will then conduct a gentle physical evaluation, looking at your muscle strength, joint movement, and overall activity level.
 This isn't a test; it's simply a way to get a clear picture of your starting point.
 Based on this assessment, your therapist will develop a custom plan just for you.
 This plan outlines the specific exercises and techniques that will help you reach your goals.
 It’s a collaborative process, so you’ll have the chance to ask questions and make sure you feel comfortable with the approach.

-Inside a Typical Treatment Session
+What a Typical Physio Session Looks Like

 Once your plan is in place, you’ll begin your regular sessions.
 These appointments usually last about an hour and are very hands-on.
 Your physiotherapist will guide you through your prescribed exercises, making sure you’re using the correct form to get the most benefit without causing strain.
 They may also use manual therapy techniques to help ease stiffness and improve your range of motion.
 A huge part of each session is education.
 Your therapist’s main goal is to teach you how to perform your exercises and treatments correctly on your own.
 This empowers you to take an active role in your pain management between appointments.
 You’ll leave each session feeling more knowledgeable and confident in your ability to manage your arthritis symptoms at home.

-Your At-Home Exercise and Self-Management Plan
+Your At-Home Plan for Lasting Relief

 The work you do between your physiotherapy appointments is where the real magic happens.
 The most important factor in your success is consistently doing the exercises your therapist teaches you.
 Your at-home plan is designed to be manageable and effective, helping you build on the progress you make in the clinic.
 Your therapist will also give you practical advice on how to stay active, balance rest with activity, and set achievable goals for yourself.
 They’ll likely create a "graded exercise program," which means you’ll start slowly and gradually increase the intensity.
 This approach helps you build strength and stamina without triggering pain or inflammation, setting you up for long-term joint health and a better quality of life.